Overview

 Historic Georgetown

 Spanning the entirety of the historic district, this scenic boardwalk winds along the Sampit River, providing a beautiful and relaxing place to stretch your legs.
-Sure, there are plenty of shops and old buildings to look at, but with boats constantly coming and going on the river, your attention will likely be divided between land and sea.
+There are plenty of shops and historic buildings to take in, and the boats coming and going on the river will also catch your attention.

 More InfoHopsewee Plantation

-Myrtle Beach has its own unique history with landmarks dating back the better part of a century.
-But for history buffs in search of something a little more historic, Georgetown’s Hopsewee Plantation is waiting about an hour’s drive south of Myrtle Beach.
-Built in 1735, and the place of birth to Thomas Lynch, Jr., who signed the Declaration of Independence, Hopsewee Plantation is an historic getaway like no other in the area.
+Old town Myrtle Beach has its own landmarks dating back the better part of a century.
+But for history buffs in search of something a little more historic, Georgetown’s Hopsewee Plantation is worth the hour’s drive south.
+Hopsewee Plantation was built in 1740 and was the birthplace of Thomas Lynch, Jr., one of the signers of the Declaration of Independence.
+A variety of tours and weekly presentations are available on the grounds.
+The home tours let visitors explore the home from room to room and view two original slave cabins.

 More Info